Infinite Arms Bandit: Optimality via Confidence Bounds: Proposed methodology

-Let $\zeta>0$ be the target mean.
-We discuss in Section 3 how $\zeta$ should be selected to achieve optimality.
-It suffices to mention here that it should be small for large $n$, more specifically it should decrease at a polynomial rate with respect to $n$.
-The algorithm is non-recalling, an arm is played until its confidence bound goes above $\zeta$ and is not played after that.
+Let $\zeta>0$ be a specified target of $L_{kt}$.
+In CBT the arms are played sequentially.
+An arm $k$ is played until $L_{kt}$ goes above $\zeta$ and it is discarded when that happens.
+We discuss in Section 5 how $\zeta$ should be selected to achieve optimality.
+It suffices to mention here that the optimal $\zeta$ decreases at a polynomial rate with respect to $n$.

-0.5in \underline{Confidence bound target (CBT)}
+0.9in \underline{Confidence bound target (CBT)}